lbrealdev/le-git/github-actions/github-actions-self-hosted-runners.md

-# Github Actions - Self-hosted runners
+# Github Actions - self-hosted runners

-Initiatives and solutions for self-hosted runners from Github Actions.
+// to do

 ### Running scripts before or after a job